 It is root canal morning.
 I hate root canals.
-I’ve got teeth that crumble like coffee cake.
+I’ve got teeth that crumble like coffee cake, fortunately, my dentist is pretty good.
 I climb into the dental chair and the hygienist reclines it.
 I try to relax, and I rate.
 I do this a lot in my mind.
 I’m pretty sure it isn’t normal.
 Would I rather be a teacher or a dentist?
 Teacher.
 A musician or a dentist?
 Musician.
 I do this in particularly unpleasant situations which validate how much I dislike something.

 The technician puts what she calls a “block” in my mouth.
 It feels like the Duplos my grandson leaves about my basement, wedged in the recesses between upper and lower teeth.